Southclaws/pawn-requests/README.md

 * build the Pawn test script to an .amx with y_testing
 * run the test script as a full SA:MP server instance

+You should see `Function called` among the typical SA:MP boilerplate text and y_testing output.

 ### `src`

 This contains the C++ source code.
 Read the file head comments in order: